neomadara/todo-android-app/README.md

 ## This project involves the following practices and technologies

-- mvvm
+- MVVM
-- clean architecture
+- Clean architecture
-- retrofit
+- Retrofit
-- coroutines
+- Coroutines
 - Dependency injection